lizabethnt/leaflet-challenge/README.md

 # leaflet-challenge
-Assignment for UofO/edX bootcamp using starter code and data supplied by the school.
+Assignment for UofO/edX bootcamp using starter code and data accessed at earthquake.usgs.gov.
 Work in progress until 04/04/2024.